-The EV Charging Advisor is open to B.C. residents, B.C.-registered companies, building owners, managers, or other building representatives (such as strata councils) who reside or have oversight of an eligible MURB or workplace.
+The EV Charging Advisor is open to B.C. residents, B.C.-registered companies, building owners, managers, or other building representatives (such as a strata council or co-operative board of directors) who reside or have oversight of an eligible MURB or workplace.